 An employer can end employment without notice if ‘payment in lieu of notice’ is included in the employment contract.
 The US employer will need to pay instead of providing the notice period.

-Do you have to pay severance in the UK?
+Do US companies have to pay severance in the UK?

 In the UK, aside from unpaid benefits (e.g. accrued minimum leave entitlement in lieu), there are no statutory requirements for severance pay except for economic dismissals (e.g. redundancies).